parasolW/quizapp/README.md

 ## Description

 A quizz application using Spring boot + JPA + Postgresql.
+In this application, users have the option to either generate a quiz or take a quiz challenge, and a score will be calculated based on their responses.
+Further implementation:
+- [] Add user entity, so that they can store their information, quizs they created and the highest score history in the DB.
+- [] Add role security, so that only user who own the quiz has the right to modify it.